XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 These codes indicate that the transaction failed, but it could apply successfully in the future, usually if some other hypothetical transaction applies first.
 They have numerical values in the range -99 to -1.
 The exact code for any given error is subject to change, so don't rely on it.

-**Caution:** Transactions with `ter` codes are not applied to ledgers and have no effects.
+**Caution:** Transactions with `ter` codes are not applied to ledgers and cannot cause any changes to the XRP Ledger state.
 However, a transaction that provisionally failed may still succeed or fail with a different code after being reapplied.
 For more information, see [Finality of Results](#finality-of-results) and [Reliable Transaction Submission](tutorial-reliable-transaction-submission.html).

 | Code             | Explanation                                               |
 |:-----------------|:----------------------------------------------------------|